milenkovicm/testcontainers-redpanda-rs/README.md

 }
 ```

-> [!WARNING]
+Limitations:

-> It will use default kafka ports and only one test can  at any time on given host.
+- It will use default kafka ports and only single test can run  on given host.